wooorm/starry-night/readme.md

 In those cases, you can run `starry-night` in the browser.
 Here is an example.
-It also uses [`hast-util-to-dom`][hast-util-to-dom], which is a light way to turn the AST into DOM nodes.
+It also uses [`hast-util-to-dom`][github-hast-util-to-dom], which is a light way to turn the AST into DOM nodes.

 Say we have this `example.js` on our browser (no bundling needed!):